Viktor Bilash: Guerrilla warfare

 During the summer of 1920, the insurgents carried out a campaign of guerrilla warfare against the Russian Army.
 At this period of time, Bilash reported that approximately 45% of the insurgent forces consisted of Red Army deserters.
 He also reported that some insurgents formed a temporary truce with the Ukrainian People's Army during this period, handing over surplus weapons to them in the regions of Chernihiv, Kherson, Kyiv and Poltava.
+He noted Makhno's own rhetoric taking on hints of Ukrainian nationalism and anti-Russian sentiment, later reporting that Makhno was preparing a "Universal" announcing that he intended to join the Ukrainian People's Army.

 Viktor Bilash (back row, second from the left) sitting for a picture with other members of the insurgent general staff.

 When an alliance with the Red Army was proposed at a meeting of the insurgent command on 23 June 1920, Bilash proposed that the insurgents continue to fight against them, in spite of any ongoing peace talks, and agreed with Oleksiy Marchenko that they should avoid any alliance with the Bolsheviks.
 But by the time that the proposed alliance was brought up again in August 1920, Bilash was among those that supported the proposal.
 To break the deadlock within the command staff, they called an insurgent general assembly, which voted in favor of the alliance after a lengthy debate.
-On 6 October 1920, the agreement was signed in Starobilsk by Viktor Bilash, Semen Karetnyk and Dmitry Popov.
+In October 1920, the agreement was signed in Starobilsk by Viktor Bilash, Semen Karetnyk and Dmitry Popov.
 But even following the formation of an alliance between the Bolsheviks and the Makhnovists, the insurgents still found themselves to be ill-equipped.
 On 2 November, Bilash telegrammed Mikhail Frunze asking for winter clothing and munitions.

 Immediately after the Government of South Russia was ousted from Crimea in November 1920, the Red Army attacked the Makhnovshchina, forcing them back into partisan warfare as part of a generalized anti-Bolshevik uprising.
 In these final months, Makhno kept Bilash by his side and trained him in his insurgent strategy, before dispatching him elsewhere to carry out guerrilla warfare against the Red Army.
 By July 1921, it had become clear that the insurgents were facing an imminent defeat by the Red Army, which was pursuing a scorched earth strategy against the Makhnovshchina.
 About 1,000 of the remaining insurgents held an open meeting, during which a general retreat from Ukraine was discussed.
 Bilash expressed a desire to move their operations to Anatolia, where the Turkish National Movement's war of independence against the Entente was ongoing, but nothing came of this proposal.
+On 17 July, he broke away from Makhno's core and took an insurgent detachment to the Kuban region.